@stacks

 BetterSnapTool

 I’ve been using BetterSnapTool since 2018.
-For $1.99, it offers both fixed positioning (type 1) and hotkey-based freeform resizing/moving (type 2).
-In practice, I find myself mostly using type 2 for its flexibility.
+For $1.99, it offers both hotkey-based freeform resizing/moving (type 1) and fixed positioning (type 2).
+In practice, I find myself mostly using type 1 for its flexibility.

 Rectangle

-Rectangle's free version offers type 1 features, including an "almost maximize" option.
-There’s also a Pro version for $10, which includes freeform resizing/moving (type 2), similar to BetterSnapTool.
+Rectangle's free version offers type 2 features.
+There’s also a Pro version for $10, which includes freeform resizing/moving (type 1), similar to BetterSnapTool.
 Although I haven’t tried it yet, it includes some intriguing features like:

 Hide windows on the edge of your screen.
 They slide out when your cursor touches the edge.